semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### Default and named queues

-Semaphore creates a queue for each Git push or a pull requests.
+Semaphore creates a queue for each Git push or pull request.
 All workflows sharing the same commit SHA belong in the same queue and run sequentially.

 In other words, every time press the **Rerun** button, create a pull request, push a tag, or start a [promotion](./pipelines#connecting-pipelines), the pipeline is added to the end of the same-commit queue.

 ![Default queue behavior](./img/default-queues.jpg)

-The downside of this stategy is that it may create conflicts due to pipelines running in parallel.
+The downside of this strategy is that it may create conflicts due to pipelines running in parallel.
 In the example above, two deploy pipelines may try to deploy conflicting versions into the same environment, leading to instability.

-You can avoid conflics with named queues.
-Named queues allow you to manually assign pipelines to specific queues to they always run in sequence.
+You can avoid conflicts with named queues.
+Named queues allow you to manually assign pipelines to specific queues so they always run in sequence.

 ![Named queued used to avoid deployment conflicts](./img/named-queues.jpg)

 In the example above we have two queues.
 The "main" queue runs continuous integration pipelines for all commits.
 The possibly-disrupting deployment pipelines are assigned to a separate "deployment" queue.
-Thus, deployments are forced to run in sequence, avoiding conflics due to parallelism.
+Thus, deployments are forced to run in sequence, avoiding conflicts due to parallelism.

 ### Queue scopes

 Queues can be configured on two scopes:

 - **Project** (the default): pipelines belonging to the same [project](./projects)
-- **Organization**: pipelines belonging to all projects withing an [organization](./organizations)
+- **Organization**: pipelines belonging to all projects within an [organization](./organizations)

 ### How to assign named queues